doomnor/anki-manual-zh-tw/src/filtered-decks.md

 Here is a summary of each of the options:

-**Increase today's new card limit**
+**Increase today’s new card limit**
 Add more new cards to the deck you are currently studying.
 Note that unlike other options, this does 'not' create a new filtered deck, it modifies the existing deck.

-**Increase today's review card limit**
+**Increase today’s review card limit**
-If not all reviews due today were shown because of the daily review limit, this option allows you to show more of them.
-As with the new cards option, this modifies the existing deck.
+If not all reviews due today were shown due to the daily review limit, this option allows you to show more of them.
+Like with the new cards option, this modifies the existing deck.

 **Review forgotten cards**
-Show all the cards, for which you've answered Again (1) within the number of days you specify.
+Show all cards that you’ve answered Again (1) to within a number of days you specify.

 **Review ahead**
-Show cards that will be due in the near future (the number of days you specify).
+Show cards that will be due in the near future (a number of days you specify).
 This is useful for working through some of your older cards before a vacation, but it will not help with cards you have learnt recently.
 Please see the [reviewing ahead](#reviewing-ahead) section